simonmichael/hledger_site/src/sponsor.md

 # Sponsor hledger

 hledger comes to you thanks to thousands of hours of dedicated work, sustained over ~20 years.
-Your support is invaluable and greatly appreciated !
+[FINANCE](FINANCE.md) describes the project's finances, including financial reports.

-Is it time for you to help the project financially ?
+Are you in a position to help the project financially ?
+All support is greatly appreciated.
+Consider:

 - Has it been helpful to you or your organisation ?
 - Have you achieved enough success to be able to donate a little (or a lot) ?